-CDN has produced two books and two special journal editions that assist in our aim to promote cultural vitality in communities throughout Victoria, Australia and internationally.
+CDN has produced three books and two special journal editions that assist in our aim to promote cultural vitality in communities throughout Victoria, Australia and internationally.

 This special edition: ‘Regenerating Community: Arts, Community and Governance’ of RMIT’s journal features keynote presentations, peer-reviewed and practitioner articles based on presentations made at the ReGenerating Community: Arts, Community and Governance National Conference 2009